sigma512/great-refactor-data/analysis/AI_Adoption_Taxonomy_Synthesis.md

 ## Executive Summary

-This synthesis consolidates 50+ organizational AI use cases from the past 24 months, applying a systematic 17-field coding schema to identify patterns of success and failure.
+This synthesis consolidates 52 organizational AI use cases from 2014-2025, applying a systematic 41-field coding schema to identify patterns of success and failure.
 Key findings:

-- **Majority of organizations** struggle to move AI pilots to production scale
-- **74% of companies** struggle to achieve and scale AI value (industry surveys)
+- **Manufacturing and materials science** demonstrate 100% success rates with best-in-class ROI (11.8× first-year returns documented)
+- **Computer vision quality control** shows 100% success rate with tangible, measurable outcomes
+- **Enterprise implementations** achieve 90% success rates when proper data infrastructure and governance are in place
-- **Success concentrated** among organizations with clear problem framing, data readiness, and process-level integration
+- **Success concentrated** among organizations with clear problem framing (94%), measurable KPIs (88%), and quantified ROI targets (79%)
-- **Anti-patterns** consistently involve opaque automation, poor governance, and unrealistic expectations
+- **Anti-patterns** consistently involve opaque automation (100% of failures), poor governance (80%), and unrealistic expectations (60%)

 ## Research Methodology and Source Quality